bullhorn/novo-elements/projects/novo-examples/src/components/avatar/avatar-usage.md

   <novo-stack gap="2rem">
     <novo-title>Why?</novo-title>
     <novo-text>
-      Avatars are images used to represent users and organizations on GitHub.
+      Avatars are images used to represent users and organizations.
 They typically are squares with rounded edges.
       An avatar acts as a proxy for a user or entity (such as a project, repository, or space), in a product.
 They're often combined with status or presence indicators to give more context.
 Users generally upload their own image, otherwise, a default image is displayed
     </novo-text>
   </novo-stack>